geomarker-io/riseup_geomarker_pipeline/README.md

 ## RISEUP Geomarker Pipeline

-This group of R scripts is used to create a dataset by compiling geospatial data from multiple data sources at census tract level and parcel level.
+This code is used to append place- and date- based geomarker data from multiple data sources at multiple geographic and temporal resolutions, with a specific focus on Hamilton County, Ohio:

 ```mermaid
 %%{init: { "fontFamily": "arial" } }%%